Dingo-Seven/UK-Happy-Hardcore-Resources/UK-Hardcore-Sample-Packs.md

 - [Mega Collection](https://samples.kb6.de/downloads.php)

-There's def more out there, but I have yet to discover them, feel free to add on any other ones that you know of.
+There's def more out there, but I have yet to discover them, feel free to add on any other ones that you know of through GitHub issues.

+Thanks for stopping by, I'm glad you're producing and helping keep the scene alive :D